Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 ## Personal Goals ##
 Much of my day to day work involves data, whilst reasonably proficient in database interrogation and in the use of excel I am not always sure how to analyse and display different data in a MEANINGFUL way.
 I am hoping that what I learn during this module/project can be used and expanded upon in my daily work.
 Embarking on further education was one of a series of personal goals/challenges I set myself to mark my half century milestone.
-When researching courses this course (https://www.gmit.ie/computing/higher-diploma-science-computing-data-analytics-ict-skills)it ticked a good many of my requirement boxes, interesting, relevant, cheap and potentially useful from a career progression perspective.
+When researching courses this [course](https://www.gmit.ie/computing/higher-diploma-science-computing-data-analytics-ict-skills)it ticked a good many of my requirement boxes, interesting, relevant, cheap and potentially useful from a career progression perspective.

 ## Challenges & Lessons Learned ##
 * Broadband speed was an initial challenge as I was unable to download content to watch offline and had poor home BB.
 Luck intervened with the timely rollout of High Speed Broadband to my rural location in January.